Popular Paperbacks for Young Adults

 Young adults, ages twelve to eighteen.

-Committee members are appointed by YALSA's President-Elect and may serve up to two one-year terms.
+Committee members are virtual and appointed by YALSA's President-Elect and may serve up to two one-year terms.
 The first year will be a trial year, and the member may serve an additional one-year term based on the member's first year performance and his/her interest and availability in serving another year (for a two-year maximum appointment on each of YALSA's selection committees).

 Members who have served two consecutive years as a member and/or administrative assistant may not be appointed to the same committee for three years from the conclusion of their last term.
 This guideline will not apply to the Chair.
 In extreme circumstances, and at the President’s discretion, an exception may be made if a committee member resigns suddenly.
 The President, after discussion with the Committee Chair, may determine that the best course of action is to fill the vacancy with an experienced committee member, and appoint a member in good standing who successfully served on the committee in question during the previous three years.

 One member of the committee will be appointed by the Vice President/President-Elect to serve as Chair for a one-year term.
 While the primary role of the Chair is to facilitate the work of the Committee, the Chair will have the right to participate in all Committee activities.

 The first order of Committee business will be determining the number of lists it will produce and selecting the genres, topics or themes to be considered (no more than five).
 The Committee may operate as a committee of the whole, collectively discussing as many as five topics and producing an equal number of lists, or, if it chooses to address more than one, it may wish to subdivide so that each of its subcommittees deals with only one genre, topic or theme (again, there may be no more than five subcommittees) and produces its own list of at least ten and no more than twenty-five recommended paperback titles.

 Titles must be in print and available in paperback.

 - Both young adult and adult titles may be considered.